programmer90000/linux-set-up-docs/installation.md

 Right Click on the Desktop

-Select `Desktop Settings`
+Select `Change Background`

-Select the `Folder option > Other > Select the backgrounds directory`
+Select `+ Add Picture` in the Settings Window

+Select the image you downloaded

-Select the correct image
+Select the image in the Settings Window

----

-## Set Overview Background

-(Note: The overview is the view when switching between desktops)

-Go to `Settings > Appearance > Add Picture`

-Add the correct picture

 ---